rui314/mold/BUGS.md

 variable area.
 The initialization image itself is read-only at runtime.

-It took more than a day to find out the location where the memcpy call copies the initialization image to is different from the location where the thread-local variables reside.
-As a result, thread-local variables have garbage as initial values, and the program crashes when using them.
+It took more than a day to find out that memcpy copies the initialization image to a different place than the thread-local variables reside.
+That means, thread-local variables had garbage as initial values, and the program crashed when using them.

 The problem is that I set a very large value (4096) to the alignment of `PT_TLS` segment.
 All `PT_LOAD` segments are naturally aligned to